Girish-GAP/Angular/InterComponentCommunication/ParentToChild/README.md

  <br>

 - If the Components have a parent-child relationship then,
-- Parent can send data to child at the time of creation.
+- Parent can send data to child at the time of component rendering.
 - the parent component can pass the data to the child using the @input Property.

  <br>